AymaRehman/ChiliLabs-BackendTask/README.md

 ## Chili Labs – FastAPI Avatar Upload Service

-A small backend service built for a pre-internship at Chili Labs, designed to handle user authentication and real-time avatar uploads via WebSockets.
+A small backend service built for a pre-internship test at Chili Labs, designed to handle user authentication and real-time avatar uploads via WebSockets.

 ### ✨ What this project does